owncloud-archive/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 Overview
 --------

-`ClamAV`_ is the only officially supported virus scanner for use with ownCloud.
+`ClamAV`_ is the only _officially_ supported virus scanner available for use with ownCloud.
+However, other anti-virus software can be used, so long as they:

+- Can receive data streams via pipe on the commandline and return an exit code
+- Return a parsable result, on stdout

+How ClamAV Works With ownCloud
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-But before you go about installing and configuring it, here is a bit of background which may be handy to know.
+Before you go about installing and configuring it, here is a bit of background which may be handy to know. ownCloud integrates with anti-virus tools by connecting to them via:

+- A url and port
+- A socket
+- Streaming the data from the commandline via a pipe with a configured executable

-Files are checked when they are uploaded and updated (whether that’s when they’re edited or saved), but *not* when they are downloaded.
+Files are checked when they are either uploaded or updated ,whether that’s when they’re edited or saved, but *not* when they are downloaded.

-To do so, the ownCloud Antivirus extension sends files as streams to ClamAV, which in turn scans them and returns a scan result.
-Based on the result returned, an appropriate response is then taken by ownCloud, such as recording a log message, or deleting the file.
+The ownCloud Antivirus extension sends files as streams to a ClamAV service (which can be on the same ownCloud server or on another server within the same network) which in turn scans them and returns a scan result.

+ownCloud evaluates either the exit code returned from ClamAV or parses the stdout response to retrieve the result of the scan.
+Based on ownCloud’s evaluation of the reponse, an appropriate response is then taken, such as recording a log message, or deleting the file.

 .. important:: File Cache